You are $75 away from free shipping

 Editor’s note: Due to the powerful nature of retinol, it’s important to build up your skin’s tolerance to the ingredient.
-Start with a lower concentration of retinol, and slowly work your way up over time.
-Stick to a schedule that works for your skin, starting with an application once per week until your skin can handle daily applications.
-Since retinol can also cause sun sensitivity, only apply it at night and follow with broad-spectrum sunscreen during daytime hours along with additional sun protection measures.
+Kick things off during your first week by applying two to three drops onto clean, dry skin twice a week.
+Week two, use the serum every other night.
+Once week three hits, you can switch to nightly use if your skin can tolerate it.
+Since retinol can also cause sun sensitivity, be sure to only apply it at night and follow with broad-spectrum sunscreen during daytime hours along with additional sun protection measures.

 Retinol is often thought to be a multi-tasking skin superhero, but there’s no denying that it’s a very strong, powerful ingredient.
 Some common side effects can include dryness and skin peeling, which can make it intolerable to some sensitive skin types.
 While there are ways to help sensitive skin types use retinol, a fairly-new ingredient called bakuchiol is being heralded as a gentler retinol alternative.
 The interesting part, however, is that bakuchiol—a compound found in the seeds and leaves of the psoralea corylifolia plant—shares no structural resemblance to retinoids.
 Even still, a clinical case study from the NCBI was performed that showed significant improvement in the appearance of lines and wrinkles, pigmentation, elasticity, photodamage, and more after twice-a-day applications of skin care products formulated with bakuchiol over a 12-week period.
 The suggestion then is that bakuchiol has great potential to deliver anti-aging effects similar to retinol.